 Messages around the subject of snow and ice clearance can be confusing and mixed.

+within their premises.
 It is important that the assessment is clear, comprehensive and is communicated to all staff and others, where applicable.
-It must cover the risks associated with slips trips and falls but also the safety of staff who undertake
+It must cover the risks associated with slips trips and falls but also the safety of staff who undertake the

 top priority.
 In larger premises, routes between buildings should then be given priority if those buildings are to be used.
 Decisions on prioritisation of which routes should be cleared first should be based on the risk of slipping, tripping or falling.